The Latest: Taliban decrees end to unapproved demonstrations

 KABUL, Afghanistan — Former Afghan President Ashraf Ghani has taken to Twitter to say his flight from Kabul on Aug.
 15 was done to save Afghanistan’s capital from bloodshed.
 He says his security personnel advised the secret departure, which opened the gates of the city to a Taliban takeover.

-Ghani also denies widespread allegations of corruption as well as charges that he left the country with millions of dollars.
+Ghani also denies widespread allegations of corruption and claims he left the country with millions of dollars.
 He says there should be an independent investigation.

 Ghani’s sudden departure has been widely criticized both in Afghanistan and abroad.
 Washington blamed Ghani’s flight and the government’s collapse for a Taliban takeover ahead of a negotiated deal.